-Indiana in Pictures: 15 Most Beautiful Places to Visit
+Indiana in Pictures: 15 Beautiful Places to Photograph

 With sand dunes, state parks, and a downtown capital city filled with landmarks, the state of Indiana easily catches the eye.
 Spread throughout the Hoosier State, natural landscapes including waterfalls, earthen mounds, and intricate caves invite explorers to bring their camera, and the numerous lakes tend to really glow come sunset.
 For other postcard-worthy attractions, places like Michigan City come with scenic lighthouses and sandy shores, and the Indiana Statehouse has featured an embellished exterior for over 100 years.